kx-wang/QDCL/README.md

    -sort the quantum states according to their eigen energy by running script_sort_e.m

 2. Run script_main.m to calculate solve the density matrix equations, calculate the gain, and current density.

+# References:
+Please see my conference poster in this repository for example results and more details about the model.